ElektraInitiative/libelektra/doc/tutorials/specification.md

 sudo kdb mount `pwd`/spec.ni spec:/sw/org/app/\#0/current ni
 ```

-> **_Attention_**: Mounting the specification supplying an absolute path
+> **_Attention_**: Mounting the specification by supplying an absolute path
 > (like in the previous example with `` `pwd` ``) is only recommended for defining
-> the specification in the first place, but not when mounting the final specification
+> the specification in the first place.
+> It is not recommended when mounting the final specification
-> for usage with the application, especially in production environments!
+> for usage with the application, especially not in production environments!
 >
 > Please read the section [Using the specification](#elektra-use-spec) at the end
 > of this document for further information.